Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - What condition should I create next week?

-- What is one experiment I will run for seven days?
+- What is one experiment I'll run for seven days?

-This keeps the frame experimental.
-If a policy fails, you are not a bad person.
-The design did not yet create the conditions for success.
-Adjust and run the next experiment.
+Keep the frame experimental.
+When a policy fails, adjust the design and run the next experiment.

-- Mental resilience is easier to access when it is designed before the stressful moment, not improvised inside it.
+- Mental resilience works best when designed before the stressful moment.

-- A short pre-performance routine helps separate controllable process from uncontrollable outcome.
+- A short pre-performance routine separates controllable process from uncontrollable outcome.

 - Cognitive canaries are objective early-warning signals that your state is shifting.